Federal procurement, built for small-business contractors

 Find federal work

-Guspora Bid pulls active solicitations from SAM.gov on a continuous schedule and scores each one against the capability profile you maintain inside the platform.
-Scoring weighs NAICS code match, set-aside eligibility, place-of-performance overlap with your service area, dollar-value band against your shop size, and incumbent history when the agency publishes it.
-You see only opportunities you can credibly bid, and each one carries a plain-English explanation of why it scored where it did.
-Filters let you narrow further by sub-agency, response deadline, or solicitation type so a small back office is not buried under raw SAM output.
+Bid watches SAM.gov in the background and scores every new solicitation against the capability profile you keep in the platform.
+The score weighs NAICS fit, set-aside eligibility, place of performance against your service area, dollar band against your shop size, and incumbent history when the agency publishes it.
+You see opportunities you can actually win — and every one of them tells you why it scored where it did, in plain English.
+Filter by sub-agency, response deadline, or solicitation type when you need to narrow further.

 Step 2